tjohnston-softdev/maze-graph-pathfinding/info/commands/absolute-to-grid.md

 **Usage:** `maze absolute-to-grid [options] <input-absolute> [output-path]`
 **Example:** `maze absolute-to-grid ./examples/absolute/input.txt ./output.txt -r`

-Takes an existing Absolute definition text file, parses it into a graph, and outputs a definition text file.
+Takes an existing Absolute definition text file, parses it into a graph, and outputs it as a definition text file.

 **Options:**
 | Argument                 | Description                                                         | Default |